Saving Money on Back to School Supplies

 - Check Dollar Stores.
 I love the local dollar stores!
 Most of the time when I plan a trip there I can find many things that we can use for school (particularly themed items for our preschool theme weeks or for our sensory trays) and they cost just $1 per item.
 (For inspiration, check out my post on $1 Toddler Busy Bags.)

 - Use the Library or Have a Book Swap.
 If you need several books for school this year, make sure to check your local library first.
 If you can't find what you need there, have a book swap!
 Share books with friends or with other homeschool families instead of purchasing what you need.
 If you are a homeschooler and use similar curriculum as a friend, they may already have the books that you need and be happy to let you borrow them!
 You can also check out Thrift Books.
-We've found many of our school books there for less than $4 each.
+We've found many of our school books there for less than $4 each and you can get 15% off your first order when you go through this link.

 So watch for sales, shop smart, share, and price match to save time and gas.
 Most of all, have FUN back to school shopping!
 If you've got a budget and a list of what you need there's no reason for back to school shopping to cause stress.
 Enjoy this time in your little one (or not so little one's) life and use it as an opportunity to get them excited about learning through the upcoming school year.